 Sulfur dioxide gas has may sources, some from nature and some from the things we do and make.
-Volcanoes can produce SO2.
-Much of the SO2 in the atmosphere comes from burning sulfur containing compounds such as fossil fuels.
+Volcanoes can produce $SO_2$ .
+Much of the $SO_2$ in the atmosphere comes from burning sulfur containing compounds such as fossil fuels.
 It is also produced when some metals are extracted from their ores.
-SO2 has many uses including for the manufacture of sulfuric acid.
+Sulfur dioxide has many uses, including for the manufacture of sulfuric acid.
+It also has harmful effects: it dissolves in water making acid which corrodes some stonework, poisons lakes and rivers, and kills trees from the top down; it affects the respiratory system, particularly lung function, and can irritate the eyes and aggravates conditions such as asthma.